NotAwesome2/vscode-not-awesome-script/README.md

-# VSCode ClassiCube Script Language Support
+# Not Awesome 2 ClassiCube Script VSCode Language Support

-Provides simple syntax highlighting and snippets for writing ccs ClassiCube Script files.
+Provides simple syntax highlighting and snippets for writing ccs ClassiCube Script files that can run on the Not Awesome 2 ClassiCube server.

 ## References